How to Dehydrate Jalapeno Peppers Easily At Home

 You can also use wire racks with slices of peppers (not touching)placed on top.
 The racks will need to be open to the air to allow air circulation.

-Air drying takes a bit longer than other methods; you may need to wait up to 4 weeks for your papers to be adequately dried for storing.
+Air drying takes a bit longer than other methods; you may need to wait up to 4 weeks for your papers to be adequately dried for storage.

 How to Smoke Jalapeno Peppers to make Dried Chipotle peppers